Written by Maura Penza, current foster parent through The Groden Center’s treatment foster care program.

 I have done many things in my life.
 Being a foster parent I have to say has been my favorite.

 Well time to close this.
 There is a little three-year-old foster girl here that would like help putting on her Tinker Bell costume.

 Maura lives in Exeter, RI with her husband, Paul, who have been foster parents since 2014.
-They have since adopted two foster children and are now in the process of adopting a third child.
+They have since adopted two foster children.

 To learn more about how you could become a foster parent to a child with special needs, contact Andrea Neri at 401-274-6310 x 1259 or firstname.lastname@example.org